 The Design-Builder's services shall include all work necessary for right-of-way acquisitions and to perform utility coordination, relocations, and/or adjustments as required by the Project.
 All right-of-way acquisition costs (compensation paid to landowners for right-of-way or permanent easement) will be paid by VDOT, and shall not be included in the Offeror's Price Proposal.
-All costs for utility relocations, excluding betterments, shall be included in the Offeror's Price Proposal but shall be reimbursed to the Design-Builder through agreement with the requesting utility owner.
+All costs for utility relocations, excluding betterments, shall be included in the Offeror's Price Proposal.
+Utility betterments shall not be included in the Offeror's Price Proposal but shall be reimbursed to the Design-Builder through agreement with the requesting utility owner.
 Betterments must be requested by and/or approved by the affected utility owner and must meet Buy America requirements as described in Part 5, Exhibit 102.05(g.1) Use of Domestic Material.